openstack-k8s-operators/ci-framework/ci_framework/roles/cifmw_cephadm/README.md

 * `cifmw_cephadm_default_container`: If this is value is `true`, then `cephadm bootstrap` is not passed the `--image` parameter and whatever default Ceph container defined inside of `cephadm` is used.
-Otherise use `cifmw_cephadm_container_ns` (e.g. "quay.io/ceph"), `cifmw_cephadm_container_image` (e.g. "ceph") and `cifmw_cephadm_container_tag` (e.g. "v17").
+Otherwise use `cifmw_cephadm_container_ns` (e.g. "quay.io/ceph"), `cifmw_cephadm_container_image` (e.g. "ceph") and `cifmw_cephadm_container_tag` (e.g. "v17").